The BEGINNING Evidence

 • The set of beliefs we have about reality, and our place in it – is our worldview foundation.

-• Different worldviews have similarities, but contradict each other on the biggest ?s in life.
+• Different worldviews have similarities, but contradict each other on the biggest questions in life.

 • Since only 1, at most, fits reality, whenever worldviews contradict each other, those not founded on reality will drop you at times during life, and possibly eternally, into unexpected consequences.